Liberation Movement (music group)

-Liberation Movement is a music and art collective founded in 2010 by Resurrector (Grant Chambers) in San Francisco, CA. Liberation Movement evolved out of San Francisco-based underground music project Heavyweight Dub Champion.
+Liberation Movement is a music and artist collective founded in 2010 by Resurrector (Grant Chambers) in San Francisco, California.
+Liberation Movement evolved out of San Francisco-based underground music project Heavyweight Dub Champion.
 The collective has become known for its live performances and as of 2020 has not officially released any recorded material.
 They have performed at many music festivals throughout the Americas.
 Reality Sandwich calls Liberation Movement "a new collaborative music project that pushes the boundaries of human experience".
 Jambase described their 2013 Symbiosis Gathering performance as "one of the most moving, mind-blowing musical experiences in recent memory."

 Formation

 Liberation Movement was created among a wide variety of ambitious goals : "to bring greater appreciation for process", "to redefine the way our culture relates to age and wisdom", and "to truly generate the possibility of personal and collective evolution".
 Chambers explains in an interview with Reality Sandwich:

 He says he chose the name because "speaking the name is a revolutionary potential in and of itself.